 Many Veterans Service Organizations (VSOs) have trained staff who can help you with your VA claim, and can legally represent your claim before the VA.
 Some also help homeless and at-risk veterans find the support services they need.
-You can contact any VSO listed in the Guidebook to learn an office near you.
+You can contact any VSO to learn an office near you.